Graphical combinatorics and a distributive law for modular operads: A nerve theorem for modular operads

 \begin{thm} The functor $N\colon\CSM \to\pr{\Klgr}$ is full and faithful.
 Its essential image consists of precisely those presheaves $P$ on $\Klgr$ whose restriction to $\pr{\Klgr}$ are graphical species.
 In other words,

 \end{thm}

-\begin{rmk} {A version of this theorem was stated in \cite{JK11}, and another version was proved, by different methods, in \cite[Theorem~3.8]{HRY19a}.
-In \cite{Ray18}, I proved this theorem by essentially the same methods, but without the use of the distributive law.
+\begin{rmk} {A version of this theorem was stated in \cite{JK11}, and another version was proved, by different methods from those presented here, in \cite[Theorem~3.8]{HRY19a}.
+In \cite{Ray18}, I proved a version of \cref{nerve theorem} by almost the same methods as presented here, but without the use of the distributive law.
 In all these versions, the statement of the Segal condition (\ref{eq.
 Segal nerve sec}) is the same.} \end{rmk}